Roman Republic

 1. ...
 Caesar, having ended the civil wars, hastened to Rome, honoured and feared as no one had ever been before”, (‘Civil Wars’, 2: 106).

-In fact, Appian was incorrect when he referred to Caesar as ‘hastening’ to Rome: as we shall see, he did not arrive back in the city until September.
+In fact, Appian was incorrect when he referred to Caesar as ‘hastening’ to Rome: as we shall see, he did not arrive back in the city until late September.

 Events at Rome (March - October 45 BC)

-New Honours Offered to Caesar
+New Divine Honour Offered to Caesar

 The news of Caesar’s victory reached Rome of 20th April and, according to Cassius Dio: